 In the Notes field, enter any notes, if required.

 (Optional) Set filters under Device Targeting, as needed.
+See Device Targeting with Filters for more information.

 In the Evaluation Code area, enter a script for the worklet you are creating.